Ellisthion/dnd/docs/world/world-overview.md

 Deep in the Dark Forest is a reclusive city of drow (dark elves).
 Queen Sorelia of Bronston Forge is half-Lucrezian and has politically unified the city with Bronston Forge.

 Lucrezia is entirely populated by drow, with the occasional half-drow.
-### Northern Tribes
+### Ylönen Clans
-In the tundra north of Rochekell are a variety of small tribes.
+In the tundra north of Rochekell are a variety of clans known as the Ylönen.
 The most significant are the White Fox, Grey Raven, and Blue Roc tribes.
 They are constantly in a struggle against elements, and the giant monsters and dragons that live in the northern reaches of the world.
+Many of the Ylönen are renowned beastmasters, taming these monsters to fight alongside them.

+The Ylönen culture is heavily influences by the traditions of the oni (goliaths), who channel the powers of their giant ancestors.
+Personal and family honour are extremely important.
+They are led by a samurai caste who are deemed favoured by the gods - anyone who channels Divine magic is considered blessed.

-The northern tribes are a mix of humans, wood elves, dwarves, orcs, and goliaths.
+The Ylönen are a mix of humans, wood elves, dwarves, orcs, and goliaths.
 ### Eastern Steppes
 To the east past the mountains are endless grasslands, inhabited by nomadic tribes of wood elves, orcs, and goliaths.
 ### Southern Deserts